 - Visiting relatives

 Carrying appropriate paperwork with you when you travel, supporting your planned activities, accommodation and travel arrangements is recommended as you may be asked questions at the port of entry.
-This could include a letter from your employer on company letterhead, detailing your itinerary and reason for travel.
+Examples could include a letter from your employer on company letterhead, detailing your itinerary and reason for travel.

-Non-permissible business activities
+ESTA non-permissible business activities

 Conducting leadership and management training seminars or other training events, is also not permissible under the VWP.